-The MREL net issuances (net quarterly change in the MREL resources) presented in Table 2 are calculated as the difference between the outstanding amount of the MREL resources in Q2.2024 and Q1.2024 considering the same sample of banks.
+The MREL net issuances (net quarterly change in the MREL resources) presented in Table 2 are calculated as the difference between the outstanding amount of the MREL resources in Q4.2024 and Q3.2024.

 3.2.
 Market activity and cost of funding